 Divorce settlement with less stress

-Ascertain an accurate and fair valuation for estate liquidation
+Accurate and fair estate liquidation

-Move to or from Lafayette County for work
+Relocate to or from Lafayette County for work

 We know the stress involved with an employee relocation.
 That's why we take great care in establishing an accommodating appointment time for the appraisal inspection.
 We encourage relocating employees to provide feedback on the positive aspects of their property, as well as information about any recent sales or listings in their neighborhood that they want considered during our intensive inspection.

 Sell your home quickly — for an accurate price